This article covers :

 Defend against a dispute

-Disputes will soon be available in the Dashboard.
+Disputes management will soon be available.
 Each one includes all relevant information about the payment being disputed and the reason the cardholder reported to the card issuer.
 When you receive a dispute, you have the opportunity to respond to it and submit the appropriate evidence or accept it.

 The requirements for defending against disputes vary depending on the reason for the dispute.
 For all types of dispute, you must provide documents with details of transactions to help you build a strong case to challenge the dispute.